Installation

 Questions

-If you have a question about installation or SymPy in general, feel free to visit our chat on Gitter.
-In addition, our mailing list is an excellent source of community support.
+If you have a question about installation or SymPy in general, feel free to mail our mailing list.

 If you think there’s a bug or you would like to request a feature, please open an issue ticket.